 The crisis continued to worsen, as a mysterious bombing campaign commenced around Bangkok and the government continuing to threaten a crackdown; deputy prime minister Suthep Thaugsuban, who was in charge of security, asked “innocent people” to leave the protest sites as the government must crack down on “terrorists”.
 A red shirt proposal that the government dissolve parliament within 30 days was rejected by the government, while Abhisit’s proposal in early May for elections in November 2010, along with a ‘Roadmap to Reconciliation’ was also rejected by the red shirts.
 It appears then that a split had emerged within the red shirts, with rumors that Thaksin overrode some of the red shirt leaders’ desire to accept Abhisit’s proposal.

-Abhisit had come to power hoping for reconciliation.
-It is true that Abhisit had, technically, come to power legitimately through parliamentary means.
-However, the fact that his premiership was possible only after extensive judicial activism and coalition deal-making created a crisis of legitimacy almost immediately.
+It is true that Abhisit had, technically, come to power through legitimate parliamentary means.
+However, the fact that his premiership was possible only after extensive judicial activism and coalition deal-making (including whispers of military pressure) created a crisis of legitimacy almost immediately.
 The prime minister, despite his qualifications and reputation as a ‘clean politician’, was doomed from the start.
 Two years into his premiership, Bangkok had become a battlefield.
 The country was more divided than ever.